hengchu/fuzzi-impl/ArtifactGuide.md

 If these requirements are not met, please follow the "Using Docker" instructions.

-To build from source, first change your working directory to `fuzzi-impl/`, then execute the `bootstrap.sh` script.
+To build from source:

+1. first change your working directory to `fuzzi-impl/`
+2. checkout the tagged revision `git checkout icfp2019aec`
+3. then execute the `bootstrap.sh` script

 This will both build `fuzzi` and its documentation, setup a sandbox environment for the emitted python code of some example `fuzzi` programs, and run the fuzzi